xiaosquared/brulatour/WordCloud/Processing/README.md

 ### 42. Box2d Test
 	- Dropping a bunch of text!
 	- Physics engine is a good way to make a word cloud!

+### 43. Flocking Test
+	- Adapted from Shiffman's code.
+Word "cloud" flocking around.

+### 44. Multi House
+	- A block of houses.
+Can translate and scale all of them at once.